schneems/keytar/README.md

 KeyBuilder
 ----------

-Keytar is a Ruby on Rails gem for KeyBuilder.
-Use KeyBuilder to automatically generate keys based on class name instead of cluttering model definitions with tons of redundant key method declarations.
+Keytar is an amazingly easy way to auto-magically generate keys for all of your NOSQL key needs.
+Are you using Redis, Memcache, MongoDB, Cassandra, or another hot key-value store?
+Then use **keytar**!
+It automatically generates keys based on class name instead of cluttering model definitions with tons of redundant key method declarations.

-quit littering your code with junk like this:
+___quit___ littering your code with junk like this:

+    class User
       def some_distributed_no_sql_datastore_key
         "foos:some_distributed_no_sql_datastore:#{self.id}"
       end
+    end

-Seriously, quit it
+Seriously, ___quit it___!

 Installation
 ------------
-in your Ruby on Rails project Gemfile add
+In your Ruby on Rails Gemfile add

     gem 'keytar'